OpenUnited/platform/.github/CONTRIBUTING.md

 1) Find an issue that you are interested in addressing or a feature that you would like to add.
 2) Create a new branch for your fix using `git checkout -b branch-name-here`
 3) Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
-- If your changes introduces a new feature, make sure to include the necessary tests such as unit tests, integration tests etc.
-- If your changes modifies the existing implementation, make sure to extend and/or modify the tests.
-- If your changes requires an update on the documentation, please update the documentation accordingly.
-- **NOTE:** If your work includes the front-end, make sure to run `watch_css_changes.sh` script to update the `tailwind.css` file.
-Otherwise, the styles might not appear.

 4) Use `git add insert-paths-of-changed-files-here` to add the file contents of the changed files.
 5) Commit your changes.
 The commit messages should follow [this format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commit-message-format).
 6) Push the changes to the remote repository using `git push origin branch-name-here` and submit a pull request.
 7) Wait for the pull request to be reviewed by a maintainer.
 8) Make changes to the pull request if the reviewing maintainer recommends them.
 9) Celebrate your success after your pull request is merged!

+#### Making Changes

+Every change that is made needs to be formatted according to [Black](https://black.readthedocs.io/en/stable/).
+You can run `black .` before pushing your changes but it is recommended to use an extenstion that runs this command every time you save a file.
+For VS Code, you can install the extension in [here](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter).

+- If your changes introduces a new feature, make sure to include the necessary tests such as unit tests, integration tests etc.
+- If your changes modifies the existing implementation, make sure to extend and/or modify the tests.
+- If your changes requires an update on the documentation, please update the documentation accordingly.

+**NOTE:** If your work includes changes in the front-end, make sure to run `watch_css_changes.sh` script during the development.
+Otherwise, the styles might not apply.